mnlipp/osgi-getting-started/Repositories.md

         query='q=a:%22org.eclipse.osgi%22&rows=10000'
 ```

 I have personally experienced two problems with this plugin.
-The first is that
+The first is
-it doesn't refresh properly.
-I'm not sure about the state of the
-[related issue](https://github.com/bndtools/bnd/pull/2114), but at least in
-3.5.0 this hasn't been fixed yet.

-The second problem is that the search works only with Maven Central, which means
+that the search works only with Maven Central, which means
 that it won't include snapshots of artifacts.

+The second problem (I found out about that at the beginning of 2022)
+is that maven central doesn't support a `rows` parameter
+greater 200 any more (and the plugin doesn't support pagination).
+So for
+the example queries above it has become useless.

 ### Indexed Maven Repository Plugin